 Key takeaways

-- Understand how IDW PS standards relate to ISAs and why the numbering doesn't match — IDW PS 250 n.F. is materiality (ISA 320), not laws and regulations.
+- How IDW PS standards relate to ISAs and why the numbering doesn’t match

-- Know what ISA [DE] means, how it differs from the original IAASB-issued ISAs, and which standards have been adopted.
+- What ISA [DE] means and how it differs from the original IAASB-issued ISAs, including which standards have been adopted so far

-- Identify where German law (HGB §§316-324a) creates audit requirements beyond the ISAs, particularly the long-form audit report (Prüfungsbericht) and the risk early warning system audit.
+- Where German law (HGB §§316-324a) creates audit requirements that go beyond the ISAs, particularly the long-form audit report and the risk early warning system audit

-- Understand how the IDW AuS LCE framework for less complex entities fits alongside the main standard set.
+- How the new IDW AuS LCE framework for less complex entities fits alongside the main standard set

 What IDW PS standards are and how they work

 The IDW is a private professional body headquartered in Düsseldorf.
 It is not a regulator.
 The Wirtschaftsprüferkammer (WPK), the statutory professional chamber, handles regulatory functions.
 But the IDW sets the technical standards.
-As of 31 December 2024, 11,782 individual Wirtschaftsprüfer (91% of all German public auditors) and 1,127 audit firms held IDW membership.
+As of 31 December 2024, 11,782 individual Wirtschaftsprüfer (91% of all German public auditors) and 1,127 audit firms held IDW membership (per IDW Jahresbericht 2023).

 IDW PS standards represent the Berufsauffassung (professional view) of the German auditing profession.
 They are not formally binding law in the way that EU regulations are.
 But deviating from them carries real consequences.
-A Wirtschaftsprüfer who departs from an IDW PS without documented justification faces exposure in three directions: civil liability claims, proceedings before the WPK's professional supervisory body, and potential criminal liability.
+A Wirtschaftsprüfer who departs from an IDW PS without documented justification faces civil liability claims and proceedings before the WPK’s professional supervisory body.
+In serious cases, criminal liability is also possible.
 In practice, they function as binding.

 The relationship between IDW PS and ISA: not a translation